 In addition to cost-of-living increases, the California Government Code also provides the Board the authority to grant supplemental cost-of-living increases.
 Under this program, known as the Supplemental Targeted Adjustment for Retirees (STAR), excess earnings have been used to restore retirement allowances to 80% of the purchasing power held by retirees at the time of retirement.
-The Board of Retirement made permanent the 2001 through 2004 STAR Programs at an 80% level as authorized in the California Government Code Section 31874.3.
-There were no new retirees or beneficiaries entitled to additional STAR benefits for

-Program Year 2005 because the CPI percentage increased slightly and all eligible members had COLA Accumulation accounts below the 20% threshold for providing STAR benefits.
-Although the 2001-2004 STAR Programs are a permanent benefit, future ad hoc supplemental cost-of-living increases based on future increases in the CPI will be subject to approval by the Board of Retirement on an annual basis, as long as sufficient excess earnings are available as determined by the Board of Investments.
-Permanent STAR benefits become part of the member's retirement allowance and are payable for life.
+The Board of Retirement made permanent the 2001 through 2004 and 2006 STAR Programs at an 80% level as authorized in the California Government Code Section 31874.3.
+A permanent STAR benefit becomes part of the member's retirement allowance and is payable for life.
+There were no new retirees or beneficiaries entitled to additional STAR benefits for Program Year 2005 because the CPI percentage increased slightly and all eligible members had COLA Accumulation accounts below the 20% threshold for providing STAR benefits.
+Although the 2001-2004 and 2006 STAR Programs are a permanent benefit, future ad hoc supplemental costof-living increases based on future increases in the CPI will be subject to approval by the Board of Retirement on an annual basis, as long as sufficient excess earnings are available as determined by the Board of Investments.
 Ad hoc STAR payments are only payable for the year approved.

-Since the inception of the STAR Program in 1990 to present, the Program received \$1.52 billion in funding.
-The STAR Program funded approximately \$310 million for the vesting of the 2001-2004 STAR Program benefits.
-As of June 30, 2005, there is \$657 million available in the STAR Program Reserve to fund future benefits.
-Total STAR Program costs since inception have amounted to \$705 million.
+Since the inception of the STAR Program in 1990 to the present, the Program received \$1.52 billion in funding.
+The STAR Program funded approximately \$313 million for the vesting of the 2001-2006 STAR Program benefits.
+As of June 30, 2006, there is \$654 million available in the STAR Program Reserve to fund future benefits.
+Total STAR Program costs since inception have amounted to \$736 million.